 Turkey numbers are looking good for Union County this spring.
-Broods are showing high rates of over-winter survival.
-This will mean a nice crop of jakes for the spring hunt.
-Access to lower elevation hunting locations should be good this year, but expect higher elevations to be snowed-in, especially in April.
+Access to higher elevation hunting areas may prove difficult through much of May this year.
+Lower elevations should have decent access.
 Birds may use areas with residual snow cover, so these spots should be considered when scouting for new hunting locations.

 Look for birds at the north end of the Grande Ronde Valley, Palmer Valley and the south end of the Catherine Creek Unit.
 The highest concentrations of birds will be in the west Sled Springs, Wenaha and east slopes of the Mount Emily units within Union County.
 The Wallowa Whitman National Forest and Hancock Timber lands both hold great turkey habitat around the edges of the Grande Ronde Valley.
 Hancock lands are open to the public and provide several walk-in hunting opportunities within Union County.

-The Little Catherine Creek Travel Management Area provides access into road systems on the east side of the Grande Ronde valley; maps are available at the La Grande ODFW office and online.
+The provides access into road systems on the east side of the Grande Ronde valley; maps are available at the La Grande ODFW office and online.

-Turkey numbers have rebounded this past year and hunters can expect good numbers of birds in most areas of the county.
-Road access to high elevations is expected to be difficult, due to snow drifts, until late April.
-Our snow is gone from low elevation areas and south-facing slopes of the district.
+Turkey hunters can expect good numbers of birds in most areas of the county.
+Road access to high elevations is expected to be difficult, due to snowdrifts, until late April.
+Our snow is gone from low elevation areas and south-facing slopes in the district.